 Unusual parental circumstances

-A written statement from a third-party professional that knows the student’s unusual parental circumstances
+A signed statement from a third-party professional that knows the student’s unusual parental circumstances

-Examples of third-party professionals include teachers, counselors, medical authorities, members of clergy, social workers, etc. Statements from third-party professionals should be submitted on company-issued letterhead and include appropriate contact information.
+Examples of third-party professionals that the student has a professional relationship with include teachers, counselors, medical authorities, members of clergy, social workers, etc. Signed statements from third-party professionals should be submitted on company-issued letterhead and include appropriate contact information.
 The Office of Financial Aid reserves the right to contact third-party professionals who provide supporting documentation.

 FAFSA Filing Instructions